dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/strava.jpg)

-To sync my runs I had to go to [strava.fitbit.com](https://strava.fitbit.com) and authorized Fitbit with Strava through the website.
+To sync my runs I had to go to [strava.fitbit.com](https://strava.fitbit.com) and authorize Fitbit with Strava through the website.
 The Fitbit + Strava app then showed up in [my settings](https://www.fitbit.com/settings/applications).

-<small>This still didn't work as expected and I [am still trying to get help from Fitbit](https://community.fitbit.com/t5/Third-Party-Integrations/Fitbit-Ionic-not-Syncing-to-Strava/td-p/2789043).
-Since it works for many people I imagine this is going to be fixed.</small>
+Runs upload to Strava a few minutes after the watch syncs with the phone.

 #### Payments

 Payments worked flawlessly with an American Express card at the Walgreens in Union Square to buy me a Gatorade after this morning's 9 mile run.
-Money clearly solved all many problems.
+Anything involving money clearly got a lot of attention.

 #### Barcodes

 It was nice to find a [barcode app](https://gam.fitbit.com/gallery/app/20ba8b5a-f3f9-4f8c-a5a3-10d9eacbd846) on the Fitbit.
-I could go to the Equinox without carrying ID.
+I ran to the very hip Williamsburg Equinox without carrying ID.

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/barcode.jpg)

 #### Battery

-With the display always on, GPS and playing music the Ionic ate roughly 50% of battery in an hour and a half.
-I will do a better measurement next time I run with a full charge.
+With the display always on, GPS and playing music the Ionic ate roughly 40% of the battery in a couple of hours.

+#### Sleep Tracking

+I wore the Fitbit at night and got a nice looking sleep tracking chart that broke down REM, Light and Deep sleep.
+I really like it!

 ### Apple iWatch

-This one had everything.
-But it was a watch, not a running watch, and I wouldn't buy it out of principle.
-I wear a Panerai Luminor Marina.
+This one was definitely an option and had all the features.
+But it's a watch, not a _running_ watch, and I wouldn't buy it out of principle.
+I wear a real watch, a Panerai Luminor Marina.

 ### Garmin Forerunner 645 Music